-Since 2000, we have advised some of the largest electricity companies in the Asia region on over 52GW of IPP power projects with a total transaction value of US$62 billion.
+We have advised some of the largest energy companies in the Asia region on over 52GW of IPP power projects with a total transaction value of US$62 billion.

 IEC has earned a strong reputation within the private power industry for our:

 - Breadth of experience and depth of knowledge across most Asian power markets

 - Frank, unbiased and practical advice supported by thorough research and detailed analysis